Mission Statement

 History

-The Learning Tree is a private nonprofit organization, founded in 1983 by two former public school teachers.
-In response to the desperate pleas of three local parents in Mobile, Alabama, co-founders Jerre Brimer and Pat Murphy established a school environment that would nurture, challenge, and provide individualized instruction, with 24-hour care, year-round.
+The Learning Tree is a private nonprofit organization founded in 1983 by two former public school teachers.
+In response to the desperate pleas of three local parents in Mobile, Alabama, co-founders Jerre Brimer and Pat Murphy established a school environment that would nurture, challenge, and provide individualized instruction with 24-hour care, year-round.
 The first residential school was designed to serve the four children.
-Initially, the school was financially supported by the personal funds of the founders.
-This “grassroots” program proved to be highly successful in managing the significant behavioral, physical, and cognitive challenges of the children.
+Initially, the school was financially supported by the founders’ personal funds.
+This “grassroots” program proved to be highly successful in managing the children’s significant behavioral, physical, and cognitive challenges.

-Today, more than 40 years later, The Learning Tree serves hundreds of children and families from across the state of Alabama and the southeast region of the United States.
-The Learning Tree is widely known for exemplary services for children who engage in severely challenging behavior.
+Today, over four decades later, The Learning Tree provides services to numerous children and families throughout Alabama and the southeastern United States.
+The Learning Tree is recognized for its exemplary services catering to children exhibiting severely challenging behaviors.

-The Learning Tree provides residential schools in Birmingham, Jacksonville, Tallassee, and Mobile serving children, ages 6-21, with developmental disabilities, including autism.
-Preschool services are also available through The Little Tree Preschool located in Anniston.
+The Learning Tree provides residential schools in Birmingham, Jacksonville, Tallassee, and Mobile, serving children ages 6-21 with developmental disabilities, including autism.

-School Consultation and Collaboration Services began in 2011.
-Services are coordinated with public school districts in Alabama training teachers on implementing applied behavior analysis (ABA) principles in their classrooms.
+The School Consultation and Collaboration Services program was initiated in 2011.
+It involves collaboration with public school districts in Alabama to provide educators with training on implementing Applied Behavior Analysis (ABA) principles in their classrooms.

-Growing Independence Behavioral Services (GIBS) clinics were established across Alabama in Albertville, Anniston, Birmingham, Montgomery, and Mobile.
+Growing Independence Behavioral Services (GIBS) clinics were established in Albertville, Anniston, Montgomery, and Mobile, Alabama.